rcsb/py-rcsb-api/docs/quickstart.md

 To generate a query in this package, you would create a Query object.
 The Query object must be executed using the `.exec()` method, which will return the JSON response as well as store the response as an attribute of the Query object.
 From the object, you can access the Data API response, get an interactive editor link, or access the arguments used to create the query.

 The package is able to automatically build queries based on the input_type and path segment passed into return_data_list.
 If the package is included in code that is going to be used long-term, it's recommended to use fully-specified paths.
-When auto-completion is being used, an INFO message will be printed out as a reminder.
+When autocompletion is being used, an INFO message will be printed out as a reminder.

 ```python
 from rcsbapi.data import Query